Analysis | Tracking Trump’s effort to stay in office by any means necessary

 Put another way, the election isn’t going well for the incumbent.
 Trump’s efforts to undercut Biden and to amplify a message aimed beyond encouraging his own base haven’t had noticeable effect.
-Were the election held tomorrow, Biden would likely win.
+Were the election held tomorrow, Biden would probably win.

-The election won’t be held tomorrow, though, giving Trump and his campaign time to both try to woo voters and to stymie Biden’s effort in a wide range of other ways.
-On Thursday, for example, Trump casually informed Fox Business’s Maria Bartiromo that he opposed a coronavirus relief package which includes money meant to bolster voting by mail because, without that money, an expansion of mail voting can’t happen.
+The election won’t be held tomorrow, though, giving Trump and his campaign time to try to woo voters and to stymie Biden’s effort in a wide range of other ways.
+On Thursday, for example, Trump casually informed Fox Business’s Maria Bartiromo that the reason he opposed a coronavirus relief package that includes money meant to bolster voting by mail is because, without that money, an expansion of mail voting can’t happen.
 And since he said earlier this year that he sees mail-in voting as beneficial to Democrats, it’s not hard to figure out the play here.

-Again, though, that's simply one of a range of efforts Trump, his campaign and his broader team have used with an apparent or obvious eye toward influencing the outcome in November.
+Again, though, that’s simply part of a range of efforts Trump, his campaign and his broader team have used with an apparent or obvious eye toward influencing the outcome in November.

 Disrupting and recasting the vote